Classification of symplectic non-Hamiltonian circle actions on 4-manifolds: Introduction

 In this paper, we study symplectic non-Hamiltonian circle actions on four-dimensional compact connected symplectic manifolds.
 Our motivating problem is the following: \begin{problem} Classify symplectic non-Hamiltonian circle actions on four-dimensional compact connected symplectic manifolds, up to equivariant symplectomorphisms.
 That is, find a complete set of invariants for these actions, and determine which values of the invariants are realizable. \end{problem} This classification problem extends Karshon's classification to non-Hamiltonian circle actions, and it extends Pelayo's classification from $T^2$ actions to circle actions.
-The main result of this paper is a solution of Problem \ref{the_problem}, under an integrability assumption. \\
+The main result of this paper is a solution of Problem~\ref{the_problem}, under an integrability assumption. \\

-Our strategy is to choose a circle-valued Hamiltonian in the sense of McDuff (see \cite{symplectic_circle_actions}), and apply the tools developed by Karshon and Tolman for the classification of tall complexity one spaces (see \cite{centered_hamiltonians}, \cite{tall_uniqueness}, \cite{tall_existence}).
-To choose a circle-valued Hamiltonian, we assume that the group of period of the one-form $\iota_X \omega$ is a discrete subgroup of $\mathbb{R}$.
-This assumption is always satisfied if the class $[\omega]$ is rational, or if the first Betti number of the quotient space $M/S^1$ is $1$.
+Our strategy is to choose a circle-valued Hamiltonian in the sense of McDuff (see~\cite{symplectic_circle_actions}), and apply the tools developed by Karshon and Tolman for the classification of tall complexity one spaces (see~\cite{centered_hamiltonians},~\cite{tall_uniqueness},~\cite{tall_existence}).
+To choose a circle-valued Hamiltonian, we assume that the group of period $P$ of the one-form $\iota_X \omega$, defined by